Carpal Tunnel Syndrome can affect anyone, and for Motorcyclists, it can be a hindrance when riding big miles, Suzie Bostock tells us more…

 As a biker the exercises below are also good to do regularly… Prevention is better than cure.

-Tendon Gliding, as shown above (go through these exercises holding each position for five seconds, repeating the sequence 10 times, three times a day):
+As shown below (go through these exercises holding each position for five seconds, repeating the sequence 10 times, three times a day):

 Next, slowly and smoothly move your head to an upright position and your elbow should open up to about 90 degrees i.e. slowly moving away from your head.